Architecture of Africa: Nigeria

-Nok Culture

 Nok culture artifacts—located on the Jos Plateau in Nigeria, between the Niger River and Benue River—have been dated as far back as 790 BCE.
 The excavation of the Nok settlement in Samun Dikiya shows a tendency to build on hill tops and mountain peaks.
 However, Nok settlements have not been extensively excavated.

 In the central region of Nigeria, Nok archaeological sites are determined to be settlement sites, on the basis of archaeological evidence discovered at the surface level of the sites, and determined to be of the Nok culture, on the basis of the type of archaeological evidence discovered, specifically, Nok terracotta remnants and Nok pottery.
 Mountaintops are where the majority of Nok settlement sites are found.
 At the settlement site of Kochio, the edge of a cellar of a settlement wall was chiseled from a granite foundation.
 Additionally, a megalithic stone fence was constructed around the enclosed settlement site of Kochio.